Viir/bots/guide/tribal-wars-2/farm-manager-tribal-wars-2-farmbot.md

 ## Further Configuration

 In case you need the bot to run more than 15 minutes per session, use an online-bot session as explained at [https://github.com/Viir/bots/blob/master/guide/how-to-run-a-bot.md#online-bot-sessions](https://github.com/Viir/bots/blob/master/guide/how-to-run-a-bot.md#online-bot-sessions)

+Online bot sessions cost 2000 credits per hour.
+To add credits to your account, follow the instructions at [https://reactor.botengine.org/billing/add-credits](https://reactor.botengine.org/billing/add-credits)

+For more about purchasing and using credits, see the guide at [https://forum.botengine.org/t/purchasing-and-using-botengine-credits-frequently-asked-questions-faq/837](https://forum.botengine.org/t/purchasing-and-using-botengine-credits-frequently-asked-questions-faq/837)

 ## Getting Help